Can I Withdraw Cash at an ATM Using My Crypto Card?

 - network and ATM fees

-- The Visa or Mastercard network authorizes the transaction.
+- The payment network approves the transaction

 Will Your Crypto Card Work at Every ATM?